10yasha/recon_bravo/README.md

 # Recon Bravo

-Sneak past enemies in this tactical stealth game created in C# with unity.
+Sneak past enemies in this simple stealth game created in C# with unity.

 ### Execution
 The file 'Recon Bravo' compiled for Mac OS X can be found under the 'Release' directory.